-Stereotactic body radiation therapy (SBRT), also known as stereotactic ablative radiotherapy, administers very high doses of radiation, using several beams of various intensities aimed at different angles to precisely target the tumor.
+Stereotactic body radiation therapy (SBRT), also known as stereotactic ablative radiotherapy, or stereotactic ablative body radiation (SABR) precisely targets tumors with very high doses of radiation.

 I started using cigarettes in the early 1970s, when I was just 16.
 I smoked a pack a day for more than 35 years.
 I didn’t quit until my granddaughter was born in 2009.
 Even so, somehow I never thought I’d get lung cancer.
 When you’re young, you feel invincible.
 And later, you think it’s never going to happen to you.